 People with EHS (Electromagnetic Sensitivity) often find that Florescent Lights, whether it be the long tube lighting or the spiral light bulb, they get headaches when close to them.
 LED lighting has been out for many years, but it was not easy to find in the average store, until now.
 Major hardware stores now have a wide selection of LED Tube lighting replacements.
 You can also order LED online.
 Some are wired for easy installation, just plug it in, however if your Kitchen for example, has Florescent tubes and you would just like to install new LED tubes, thats a bit more complicated, but not too difficult to do.

 A shop that only sells LED near Vancouver BC had just the LED bulb we were looking for.
 They explained that you just disconnect the “magnetic” Ballast and hook up the black wire to the black – and the white wire to the white.
 Sounded simple enough, and it turned out to be very easy.
-By the way, the fact that the ballast had magnets in it was a big clue to why EHS people feel Florescent Lights (and ceiling fans which also have large magnets), all this items added to the already large amounts of ellectromagnetic frequencies from wireless, removing these bulbs and the ballast is worth the small expense and time.
+By the way, the fact that the ballast had magnets in it was a big clue to why EHS people feel Florescent Lights (and ceiling fans which also have large magnets), all this added to the already large amount of ellectromagnetic frequencies from wireless, removing these bulbs and the ballast is worth the small expense and time.